We believe everyone in our community deserves excellent healthcare. And, we believe you agree.

 As the health system has grown, so have our philanthropic efforts.
 The first organized fund raising efforts began in the mid-1970s with a campaign to establish the Patricia Neal Rehabilitation Center.
 In the years since, thousands of generous individuals and businesses have contributed millions of charitable dollars to support new programs, education, technologies, and capital improvements at many of Covenant’s member organizations.

-You have an opportunity to make an impact on the future of healthcare in East Tennessee…for your family, for your neighbors, and for people you will never know.
-Please contact us to learn how you can help.
+You have an opportunity to make an impact on the future of healthcare in East Tennessee…for your family, for your neighbors, and for your local community.
+Please contact us to learn how you can help at 865-531-5210.